menu

 Setting & Lifestyle

-Dubois is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Dubois does not have a public transit system used by locals to get to and from work.

 Demographics

-The percentage of adults in Dubois who are college-educated is close to the national average for all communities of 21.84%: 18.99% of the adults in Dubois have a bachelor's degree or advanced degree.
+The education level of Dubois citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.99% of adults 25 and older in Dubois have a college degree.

 Dubois is an extremely ethnically-diverse city.
 The people who call Dubois home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dubois residents report their race to be White.
 Dubois also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 49.06% of the city’s residents.
 Important ancestries of people in Dubois include English, Canadian, German, Norwegian, and European.